Drug Offenses in Connecticut

 The Connecticut legislature has taken a firm stance in the fight to eliminate the possession, sales, and trafficking of controlled substances.
 Criminal penalties, even for first-time offenders, can be severe, and can leave a permanent stain on your record.
-As such, it is all the more important to obtain counsel who has experience and the know-how to provide an effective legal defense against the charges faced.
-The criminal defense attorneys at Maya Murphy will protect your rights and seek a reduction or dismissal of these serious charges against you.
-Please do not hesitate to contact our office at (203) 221-3100 today to schedule a consultation.
+As such, it is all the more important to obtain counsel who has the experience and the know-how to provide an effective legal defense against the charges faced.

 However, an individual need not be found with a controlled substance on his person to be charged and convicted.
 Rather, the State may proceed on a theory called constructive possession, arguing that the defendant was in the position of knowingly and intentionally exercising control over the controlled substance.
 However, an inference of possession cannot be made strictly on the basis of the defendant’s presence near the illegal substance.
 There must be evidence that actually connects him or her to the contraband.